MaterialEyes/fantastx/Docs/gb_tem_example.md

 ## Grain boundary search

-FANTASTX grain boundary (gb) geometry search investigates multiple grain boundary structures to find the low energy interface structure.
+FANTASTX grain boundary (gb) geometry search investigates multiple grain boundary structures to find the best-matched interface structure.
 In this search, the atomic configuration of the grains on both sides of the boundary are kept fixed, taken from a reference structure.
 The atomic configuration of these reference grains can be determined either by hand, or by using the [Ingrained](https://github.com/MaterialEyes/ingrained-lite) package.

 With the grains fixed, only the configuration of the interface is subject to the search process.
 The interface is frequently non-stoichiometric, subject to strain induced defects, vacancies, and other defects which make capturing the configuration difficult.
 This necessitates the use of an approach such as the evolutionary algorithm approach of FANTASTX.